 Highland Games Information and Registration

-The Highland Games take place Saturday and Sunday, March 11 and 12, 2017, beginning at 10 a.m.
-Athletes can register to participate for $25 per athlete.
+The Highland Games take place Saturday and Sunday, March 12 and 13, 2022, beginning at 10 a.m.
+Athletes can register to participate for $30 per athlete.
 Registration includes free Festival general admission and free lunch on the day of participation.
-All participating athletes are invited to march in the St. Patrick’s Day Parade on Saturday.
-To register, visit here or send an email here.
+All participating athletes are invited to march in the St. Patrick's Day Parade on Saturday.
+To register, visit here.

 - Open Stone Put (16-lb. thrown for distance in any style)